December 23, 2024

 .

-The Conference Board reported that consumer confidence rose 2.1 points in November to 111.7 after jumping 10,4 points in October and falling 6.4 points in September.
+The Conference Board reported that consumer confidence fell 8.1 points in December to 104.7 after having risen by rose 3.2 points in November..

-Given the magnitude of the earlier declines in confidence one might have expected a sharp pullback in consumer spending.
+Given the magnitude of the earlier declines in confidence as well as the one in December one might have expected a sharp pullback in consumer spending.
 But that has not happened.
-Instead, real consumer spending has risen 3.1% in the past year and at a 3.8% pace in the most recent 3-month period..
-Consumers had been relying heavily on credit card borrowing to sustain their peace of spending.
-But right now with real disposable income rising 3.1% and real spending rising 3.1%, the consumer can continue to spend at the current pace forever..
-We expect GDP to increase 2.5% in the fourth quarter and grow at roughly that same pace in 2025.
+Instead, real consumer spending has risen 3.1% in the past year and at a 3.4% pace in the most recent 3-month period..
+With real disposable income rising 2.6%, we expect consumer spending to climb by somewhere between 2.5-3.0% kn 2025.

-The Fed has begun its long-awaited easing process.
-The current 4.8% funds rate should decline to 4.5% by the end of this year and to 3.5% by the end of 2025.
-That should reduce mortgage rates from 6.8% currently to 5.8% by the end of 2025.
+The current 4.3% funds rate should decline to 3.8% by the end of 2025.
+That should reduce mortgage rates from 6.8% currently to 5.9% by the end of 2025.
 All of that should tend to boost the pace of economic activity.

 Confidence data reported by the Conference Board are roughly matched by the University of Michigan’s series on consumer sentiment.
 As shown in the chart below, trends in the two series are identical but there can be month-to-month deviations.